1. Access to archived materials is free except for a one-time $2.00 membership fee sent via Paypal.

 2. All archived materials are stored in an online drop box.

-For security reasons, users have download privileges only and may not upload anything new to the online drop box.
+For security reasons, however, users have download privileges only and may not upload anything new to the online library.
+That is a feature built into dropbox.com, so your input will have to be collected and uploaded by the Windy Hill Archive.

-Arts & Sciences Literature Military History ESL/TOEFL TESOL Social Sciences Prepper resources Survival skills Film Drama Creative Writing Homeschooling Linguistics Foreign Languages. . . .
+Arts & Sciences Literature Military History ESL/TOEFL TESL Social Sciences Prepper resources Survival skills Film Drama Creative Writing Homeschooling Linguistics Foreign Languages Art. . . .

 An easy-access archive for challenging subjects.